SV

 • Press lightly with your index and middle fingers on your wrist, just below your thumb.
 This is where the artery is located.

-• Count the beats for 30 seconds, note if you heart is beating out of rhythm.
+• Count the beats for 30 seconds, note if your heart is beating out of rhythm.

-• Write down the date, time, and number of strokes.
+• Write down the date, time, and number of beats.

-• If you do this twice a day for two weeks, you can find out if you have an irregular pulse.
+• Do this twice a day for two weeks, this can help you notice an irregular pulse.

-Download our pdf, it contains a table to help you remember to feel your pulse in the morning and evening.
-All you have to do is mark whether your pulse is regular or irregular in the table.
+Download our pdf, it contains a table to help you remember to check your pulse in the morning and evening.
+Just mark whether your pulse is regular or irregular in the chart.

 Download pdf

-If you detect an irregular heartbeat, you may be at risk of atrial fibrillation.
-If this is the case, contact your health centre and make an appointment with a health care professional for more tests.
+If you detect an irregular pulse, you may be at risk of atrial fibrillation.
+Please contact your healthcare center and make an appointment with a doctor for further consultation.